pc2/frandom/README.md

 without specifying a target.
 This will print a list of the targets together with a short description.
+Moreover a list of all parameters is given at the bottom of this file.

 To compile all necessary bitstreams and executables for the benchmark run: